 Hard work pays off

 I want to tell you a story about an image that I captured last summer.
-It’s a photo that I talked a fair bit about in a recent online presentation for a camera club here in Norway and a story that turned out to be a little eye-opener for some.
+I talked a fair bit about it during an online presentation for a camera club here in Norway and the story turned out to be a little eye-opener for some.

 When you see this photo, you might think something along the lines of ‘how lucky you were to get the rainbow and light’.
-It’s easy to understand why you’d think that as I’m going to guess that rainbows and colorful sunsets don’t happen each time you go out photographing.
-It certainly doesn’t to me.
+It’s easy to understand why you’d think that as I’m going to guess that rainbows and colorful sunsets don’t occur every time you go out photographing.
+It certainly doesn’t for me.

-Now, hiking and tenting is a passion of mine but, from a photography standpoint, it got frustrating when the first three attempts didn’t result in a single good image.
+Now, hiking and tenting is a passion of mine but, from a photographic standpoint, it got frustrating when the first three attempts didn’t result in a single good image.
 I returned home without anything.
-One time due to low clouds blocking the visibility, another due to too much rain, and one where the light just didn’t get interesting.
+One time due to low clouds and no visibility, another due to too much rain, and one where the light just didn’t get interesting.

 Many say that you need to be at the right place at the right time, and that is true.
 But in order to find that time you need to try over and over again.
 Create your own luck.

 I consider four attempts over the course of a couple of weeks to be a success.
 It’s not uncommon that I return to the same spot, often requiring much further drives and hikes, dozens of times during a year without getting anything that I’m excited about.
 Some images are years in the making.